Senzen18/News-Summarizer/README.md

 - Only extracts articles from The New York Times and BBC.
 - Requires a valid OpenAI API key for sentiment analysis and comparison.
 - Hindi speech output uses gTTS, which requires an internet connection.
+- The Hugging Face Deployment maybe slow because of free tier.
 ---

 ## Deployment